WASdev/azure.websphere-traditional.image/docs/howto-update-image.md

 <details>
 <summary>The steps in this section describe how to run the workflows and publish the VM offers and Azure Application offer for WebSphere Application Server ND [expand for details]</summary>

+<details> <!-- subsection about VM offers that are used in the tWAS ND (aka cluster) Azure Application offer -->
+<summary>The steps in this subsection show how to run the workflows and publish the VM offers. [expand for details]</summary>

 #### 1. Increment the version of ihs VM offer in the pom.xml

 1. Increment the [version](https://github.com/WASdev/azure.websphere-traditional.image/blob/1c1172854376a3917e97c6e1db1325163e93daae/ihs/pom.xml#L24) of `ihs/pom.xml`.